protonemedia/laravel-ffmpeg/README.md

 You can use the `addFilter` method to add a complex filter (see `$lowBitrate` example).
 Since the `scale` filter is used a lot, there is a helper method (see `$midBitrate` example).
 You can also use a callable to get access to the `ComplexFilters` instance.
 The package provides the `$in` and `$out` arguments so you don't have to worry about it (see `$highBitrate` example).

-As of version 7.0, HLS export is built using FFMpeg's `map` and `filter_complex` features.
-This is a breaking change from previous versions which performed a single export for each format.
+HLS export is built using FFMpeg's `map` and `filter_complex` features.
+This is a breaking change from earlier versions (1.x - 6.x) which performed a single export for each format.
 If you're upgrading, replace the `addFilter` calls with `addLegacyFilter` calls and verify the result (see `$superBitrate` example).
 Not all filters will work this way and some need to be upgraded manually.

 ```php
 $lowBitrate = (new X264)->setKiloBitrate(250);